Collective bargaining monthly update

 Key Negotiation Activities

-Amongst the major1 negotiations took place in December, the most notable ones were between:
+Amongst the major1 negotiations in February, the most notable occurred between:

-- Major collective bargaining settlements in December provided base-rate3wage adjustments averaging 1.7%4 annually, a decrease from 2.1% in November.
+- Major collective bargaining settlements in February provided base-rate2 wage adjustments averaging 1.7%3 annually, an increase from 1.3% in January.

 |Jurisdiction||Wage adjustments (percentage)|

 - When these same parties last negotiated their agreements, the average wage adjustment was 1.9%.

 - The average increase in wage (1.7%) was higher than the inflation rate (1.1%)4 that prevailed in February.